What is the Charlton Champion?

 The Charlton Champion is a local website for Charlton, south-east London.

-It was founded in October 2010 as a response to the almost non-existent local media coverage of events in Charlton, and to highlight events in an area that’s frequently overlooked in favour of its larger neighbours.
+It was founded in October 2010 as a response to poor local media coverage of events in Charlton, and to highlight issues in an area that’s frequently overlooked in favour of its larger neighbours.

 Contribute to the Charlton Champion

-We’d love to hear from a wider range of contributors: if you’ve news, or strong views about anything in Charlton (if it’s SE7, it’s in) or its immediate surrounds – whether it be an event, a review, a campaign, praise, an idea, a gripe, or a piece of local history – please feel free to comment or contribute.
+We’d love to hear from new contributors: if you’ve news, or strong views about anything in Charlton (if it’s SE7, it’s in) or its immediate surrounds – whether it be an event, a review, a campaign, praise, an idea, a gripe, or a piece of local history – please get in touch.

 How can you help?